datafix-com/HelloWorld/README.md

 ### 2020.02.10: reviewing development options, including:

 * an Edit capability for the AWS server prototype
-* * consider a sql wersion for improved support
+* * consider a sql version for improved support

 ### 2021.01.01: Happy New Year!
 ----